FAQ for Students

 No appointment is necessary.
 The Media and Communication Studio operates on a “drop in” basis during studio hours.

 Do I need to make an appointment?

 Hours vary by semester.
-Check the homepage for our newest flyer!
+Check the appointments page for current hours!

 What are the Media and Communication Studio Hours?

 What should I bring when I go to the Media and Communication Studio for assistance?

 Be sure to bring everything you have related to the assignment you are working on.
 This includes but is not limited to: assignment guidelines, hard-copy draft, outline, class notes, and possibly sources or texts the assignment relates to.
 Coming in prepared ensures that our staff can assist you as best as possible.